 You have to be really diligent with your thoughts when you start thinking about that person make yourself think about something else.

 I like to replay things in my head over and over, eventually, I just have to make myself stop thinking about it.

 Get Off Social Media

-You can’t move on with your life and go onto do all the kick ass things you need to do if you’re looking at your exes Facebook page.
-Unfriend them.
-I’m dead serious.
-Right now, go unfriend them on everything.
+You can’t move on with your life and go onto do all the kick-ass things you need to do if you’re looking at your ex’s Facebook page.

 Make a Gratitude List